chloealbright/DevHiveMind/Companies/Contribution Metrics.md

 Remember to balance specificity with brevity and focus on the most significant contributions to make your resume compelling to potential employers.

 If I'm working on a feature that didn't exist previously, as opposed to something that was refactored by you, I wouldn't solely emphasize performance improvements.
 Instead, my focus would extend to various metrics pertinent to the newly introduced feature, ensuring a holistic evaluation that goes beyond just performance considerations.

+## **Technical Resume Statistic Example:**

+Incorporating performance metrics into your technical resume can effectively showcase your impact.
+For instance:

+- **User Interaction Efficiency:**
+  - Demonstrated the ability to enhance user experience by optimizing software processes.
+  - Achieved an impressive throughput of 40 users per hour during peak periods.

+This statistic translates to an annual user interaction rate of 350.4, highlighting sustained efficiency and proficiency in handling high workloads.